By Laura Kemp • 20 July 2021 • 14:36

-A record number of migrants have crossed the English Channel in a single day.
+A record 430 migrants cross English Channel in one day. image: Twitter

 At least 430 migrants crossed the English Channel today, Monday, July 20, which is a new record, according to the Home Office.